Center for Applied Research in the Apostolate: Activities

 As an applied social science research center, CARA has produced many surveys; program reviews; archival, historical, and other research for a wide range of organizations ranging from the U. S. Conference of Catholic Bishops to individual dioceses, parishes, and religious institutes.
 Since its founding, the Center has produced nearly 2,000 research reports.

+Since 1995, CARA has produced a quarterly research newsletter, The CARA Report, which summarizes recent sociological research on Catholics in the United States.